AXVin/redis-ipc/README.md

 # Redis IPC
-The redis ipc server and client
+A lightweight multiple producer and single consumer IPC server that uses redis pubsub as a broker

 Creates a redis ipc server that listens on a single pub/sub channel and allows you to communicate between multiple processes

-Subclass the IPC class and add your handlers as methods like this
+Subclass the IPC class and add your handlers as methods like this (handlers must start with `handle_` as their name)
 ```python
 async def handle_channel_update(self, data):
     return data